 \begin{lemma} Let $(\mathcal{X}, \mathcal{O})$ be a ringed site.
 A morphism $A \ra B$ in $\C(\mathcal{X})$ is an $\EE$-cofibration if and only if it is a degreewise split monomorphism with $\EE$-cofibrant cokernel. \end{lemma}

-\begin{proof} The class of all degreewise split monomorphisms in $\C(\mathcal{X})$ is closed under pushouts, retracts, and transfinite compositions (by Grothendieck's AB5 condition).
-Since it contains all morphisms in \eqref{eq:433} any $\EE$-cofibration is a split monomorphism.
+\begin{proof} The set of all degreewise split monomorphisms in $\C(\mathcal{X})$ is closed under push\-outs, retracts, and transfinite compositions (by Grothendieck's AB5 condition).
+Since it contains all morphisms in \eqref{eq:433} any $\EE$-cofibration is a degreewise split monomorphism.
 If $i \colon A \ra B$ is an $\EE$-cofibration, its pushout along $A \ra 0$ is the $\EE$-cofibration $0 \ra \Kokern(i)$.
 Hence $\Kokern(i)$ is $\EE$-cofibrant.